spacebetween/hrgo-labs/content/posts/look-for-value-where-clients-and-candidates-collide.md

 We're lucky.
 We have two customers: Clients (those with a vacancy) and Candidates (job seekers).

 Yet, the bias is usually towards making sure the stakeholder with the money is happy.
-Given new features for Clients yield new sales, that is were you might look first.
+Given new features for Clients yield new sales, that is where you might look first.

 However, now we have interfaces for both customers sorted, the best place to look for value is where single features can be used by both customers: